-Researchers from the University of Auckland School of Medicine in New Zealand recently determined that a diet high in fiber may play an important role in supporting lung health.
+Researchers from the University of Auckland School of Medicine in New Zealand have determined that a diet high in fiber may play an important role in supporting lung health.
 Specifically, dietary fiber helps reduce the inflammation that cause progressive damage and ultimately lead to diseases such as emphysema, COPD and lung cancer, which can shorten the lives of smokers by up to 20 years.

 According to lead author Professor Robert Young, results of the study support the theory that the benefits of a high-fiber diet are obtained through the increased absorption of naturally occurring anti-inflammatory chemicals produced by healthy gut bacteria, which are nourished by dietary fiber.